Interpreter Tools and Strategies by Domain

 - Switch to consecutive interpreting when you need more time to process.

-- 5-4-3-2-1 grounding: Notice 5 things you can see, 4 you can touch, 3 you can hear, 2 you can smell, and 1 you can taste.
+- Use the 5-4-3-2-1 grounding technique: Notice 5 things you can see, 4 you can touch, 3 you can hear, 2 you can smell, and 1 you can taste.

 - Move your body.
 Walking, stretching, or shaking helps discharge cognitive tension that can accumulate during high-demand work.

-- Protect the first 30 minutes after work as a decompression buffer - avoid jumping straight into other demands.
+- Protect the first 30 minutes after work as a decompression buffer.
+Avoid jumping straight into other demands.

 - Use your commute or transition time intentionally: calming music, a podcast, or quiet can create a meaningful mental shift.